Pan Changjiang

-Pan Changjiang (born July 1957) is a Chinese skit actor, sitcom actor, and recently turned TV director.
+Pan Changjiang (born July 1957) is a Chinese actor and more recently TV director, known for playing in skits and sitcoms on TV.
 In his early years, he appeared regularly in the CCTV New Year's Gala.

-Life
+Early life

 Pan was born to an acting family in Dongning County, Mudanjiang, Heilongjiang, the son of Wang Jingping (王晶平), and Pan Linsheng (潘林生).
 In 1979, he was accepted to the Pingju Troupe of Tieling County, where he majored in acting.

 Personal life

-On 31 August 1981, Pan married civil servant Yang Yun (杨云) in Dongning County, their daughter, Pan Yang (潘阳), was born in 1985.
+On 31 August 1981, Pan married civil servant Yang Yun (杨云) in Dongning County.
+Their daughter, Pan Yang (潘阳), was born in 1985.